dfeich/org-listcruncher/README.md

 between subtracting 10 or setting value to "-10".
 Therefore the operator use is now defined by "-`", "*`", etc. The old syntax is still allowed for all operators except "-".

+<a id="org4693361"></a>

+## Running tests

+If you have a local cask installation you can run `make test`.
+Else, you can invoke the test manually like this

+    emacs --batch -q -l org-listcruncher.el -l test/test-org-listcruncher.el \
+          --eval "(ert-run-tests-batch-and-exit test-order)"